AlfaomegaGrupoEditor/alfaomega-ebooks/README-EN.md

 define( 'WCPAY_DEV_MODE', false );
 ```
 3. Activate the plugin through the `Plugins` menu in WordPress.
 4. Go to the plugin settings page and configure the plugin options.
 The `username`, `password`, `panel client`, `client id` and `client secret` are provided by `Alfaomega Grupo Editor`.
 Please contact them to get the credentials.
+By default, some values will be loaded from the environment variables, but you can override them in the plugin settings. **Important:** Once the configuration is saved for the first time, verify that the value of the format attribute id is a number greater than zero and that the attribute was created in the WooCommerce product settings.
-5. Make sure your site has configured Permalinks to Post name. `Go to Settings > Permalinks and select Post name`.
+5. Make sure your site has configured Permalinks to Post name. `Go to Settings` > `Permalinks` and select `Post name`.

 ## How to use